grafana/mimir/docs/sources/operating-grafana-mimir/exemplars/enable-exemplars-in-grafana-mimir.md

 1. In the runtime configuration file, set the `overrides.<TENANT>.max_global_exemplars_per_user` value.
    Start with a relatively low number (10,000) and adjust it if needed.

-A partial runtime configuration file with `max_global_exemplars_per_user` set for a tenant called "tenant-a" would look like:
+A partial runtime configuration file with `max_global_exemplars_per_user` set for a tenant called "tenant-a" would look as follows:

 ```yaml
 overrides: